-In addition to it being a complete vape with lots of features, I think it is a great vape for beginners.
-It’s simple to pack, easy to use, and we rarely get complaints about PAX vapes not working or being hard to use right.
+Even though it has a lot of features, we think it is a great vape for beginners.
+It’s simple to pack, easy to use, and consistently does the job without much fuss.

 For the truly casual vaper, more than $200 is a big ask, and the PAX 3 is a premium offering.
 It’s a good value at the price point, but there are some solid options with same portability available for less, such as the POTV Starry.

 Convection vaporizers, like the Firefly 2+, can have better flavor and efficiency.
-The PAX 3 has a lot of tech to make conduction more efficient, but if you’re looking for convection the PAX 3 isn’t for you.
+The PAX 3 has a lot of tech to make conduction more efficient, but if you’re looking for convection heating, the PAX 3 isn’t for you.

 Although it works great with concentrates, it’s not on par with a vape pen hit.
-So if you need something like that or stronger you still need to look elsewhere.
+If you need something stronger, check out the Sai wax vaporizer, which is made for load-as-you-go concentrates.

-The PAX 3 is a good vaporizer for CAD$250 - CAD$350 and I'm happy with it.
-Is it worth CAD$60 to CAD$120 more than the PAX 2?
+The PAX 3 is a good vaporizer for $200 - $250 and we’re happy with it.
+Is it worth $50 to $100 more than the PAX 2?
 Both units use efficient heating technology, make great vapor, and have the same small, all-in-one design that’s pretty hard to beat.

 The PAX 3 adds haptic feedback, which is almost a standard these days, slightly faster heat up time with a stronger battery, and the smartphone app as a cherry on top.
 The PAX 3 comes with a ten year warranty, compared to two years for the PAX 2.
 You get all this for $50 more than the PAX 2 with the Pax 3 Basic Kit.

-Add another CAD$60 for the Pax 3 Complete Kit and you also get the half-pack lid, the concentrate insert, the multi-tool, and extra screens.
+Add another $50 for the PAX 3 Complete Kit and you also come away with the half-pack lid, the concentrate insert, the multi-tool, and extra screens.
 That's over $100 worth of popular accessories that make the PAX 3 Complete Kit our personal choice, and is immediately cost effective if you plan on buying the concentrate insert.